 This method is used to identify and estimate the amount of the drug substance or the presence of impurities in a drug sample.
 TLC method for identifying drug substances is based on selective affinity of test samples for the stationary or the mobile phase.
 TLC procedures have been found to be suitable for testing drug products with insufficient active ingredients and are chosen over WHO basic tests due to its specificity and selectivity.
 This method is also subject to less interference by excipients.

 c.
-Analytical techniques, for sophisticated counterfeits
+Analytical techniques for sophisticated counterfeits

 Advancement in technology has made product faking more sophisticated and organized.
 This has led to the manufacturing of fake drugs that can hardly be distinguished from the genuine drugs products by mere visual inspection or simple basic test.
-The use of analytical methods e.g., mass spectroscopy, High Performance Liquid Chromatography (HPLC), etc., in identifying, separating or quantifying drug products have greatly reduced the chances of obtaining a “false positive” or a “false negative” result of test drug samples under investigation.
+The use of analytical methods e.g., mass spectroscopy, High-Performance Liquid Chromatography (HPLC), etc., in identifying, separating or quantifying drug products have greatly reduced the chances of obtaining a “false positive” or a “false negative” result of test drug samples under investigation.

 d.
 Use of Cutting Edge Technologies

 This involves the use of high technology devices to identify and semi-quantify active ingredients present in drug products.
-These devices are portable, requiring small amount of sample and gives immediate results on the identity of drug products in a matter of minutes with the help of computerized control.
+These devices are portable, requiring a small amount of sample and gives immediate results on the identity of drug products in a matter of minutes with the help of computerized control.
 Examples include

 ii.
 Mobile Authentication Service